 The plant material to be analyzed should be an authentic, representative sample of the variety and, when possible, should be obtained from the sample of the variety used for examination for the purposes of Plant Breeders' Rights or for official registration.
-Use of samples of material submitted for examination for the purposes of Plant Breeders' Rights or for official registration will require the permission of the relevant authority, breeder and/or maintainer, as appropriate.
+Use of these samples will require the permission of the relevant authority, breeder and/or maintainer, as appropriate.
 The plant material from which the samples are taken should be traceable in case some of the samples subsequently prove not to be representative of the variety.